HipsterBrown/physical-world-monitoring/README.md

 uv run functions-framework --source ./cloud-functions/ingest-sensor-data/main.py --target ingest_data --debug
 ```

-This will start a Flash server at http://localhost:8080 which can be sent data through curl or another API testing tool.
+This will start a Flask server at http://localhost:8080 which can be sent data through curl or another API testing tool.

 **Run movement-alert function locally**: